 The Inchcolm Bar is an alluring sanctuary to explore and the perfect hide-away for those who wish to escape.
 It is a world away from reality full of tiny treasures, eccentricities and eclectic art pieces that will satisfy even the most curious of curiosities.

-Bringing back the golden age of dining to Brisbane with timeless classics and edible prescriptions.
-A carefully crafted drinks menu pays tribute to a bygone era when cocktails were clinically endorsed, martinis and spirits were king, and bartenders celebrated.
+Bringing back the golden age of dining to Brisbane with timeless classics, The Inchcolm Bar’s carefully crafted menu pays tribute to a bygone era when cocktails were clinically endorsed, martinis and spirits were king, and bartenders celebrated.

 Think Gertrude Stein’s Paris salon, where Hemingway, Fitzgerald, Picasso, Banksy, Lennon and Bowie would comfortably rub shoulders while sharing trailblazing ideas and indulging in bar classics.

-While the Martini is, we would argue, perfection itself, the cocktail is not just the sum of its ingredients.
-The Martini simply would not be the same without its accompanying, iconic seductive silhouette of a glass – the thin stem, the beautifully engraved design, the delicate edge – you cannot deny the sophistication, style, and the that is the most perfect sip drink of all times.
+While the Martini is, we would argue, perfection itself, the cocktail is not just the sum of its parts.
+The Martini simply would not be the same without its seductive silhouette of a glass – the thin stem, the beautifully engraved design, the delicate edge – you cannot deny the sophistication and style of the most perfect sip drink of all time.
 But how did this beautiful tipple come about?
 Surely it wasn’t invented solely to make James Bond famous?

 The cocktail glass was originally developed not because of aesthetics but because of practicality.
-Likely dating to the late 19th century, the vessel suits cocktails that are “served up”.
-The lengthy stem and separated bowl mean that the cocktail is not warmed up too much by the drinker’s hands, as there’s no added ice to ensure it stays chilled.
+Likely dating to the late 19th century, the vessel suits cocktails that are served up.
+The lengthy stem and separated bowl ensure the cocktail is not warmed up too much by the drinker’s hands.

 It wasn’t until the early 20th century that the Martini glass came to be distinct from the cocktail glass.
 As Martinis must be served frosty cold, the long stem further ensures that the cocktail isn’t warmed up too quickly.
 The widened brim was also invented to best benefit the gin.
-The greater exposure to air helps the spirit to open up & the steeply sloping sides help to support our famous In-house pickle fennel olives or Liqueur Cherries.
+The greater exposure to air helps the spirit to open up and the steeply sloping sides help support our famous in-house pickle fennel olives or Liqueur Cherries.

-To this day, the exact origins of the Martini glass are hazy, however our story and connection to the Martini is to the late wife of the original owner of Inchcolm, Marie Jean Thompson a well-known Brisbane socialite of the 1910’s & 20’s.
-The Martini was not only Marie Jean most popular tipple, but it was also such a coveted drink of her affluent and most extravagant of parties.
+To this day, the exact origins of the Martini glass are hazy, however our story and connection to the Martini is to the late wife of the original owner of Inchcolm, Marie Jean Thompson, a well-known Brisbane socialite of the 1910’s & 20’s.
+The Martini was not only Marie Jean’s preferred tipple, but it was also a coveted drink of her affluent and most extravagant parties.

-The Signature Martini hour is a unique experience of The Inchcolm Bar in tribute to Marie Jean Thomson.
-Shelter in the comfortable velvety surrounds with the Martini Hour – 5:30pm-6:30pm daily – with five martinis to choose from.
-Relax and unwind without standing out.
+Our signature Martini hour is a unique experience of The Inchcolm Bar in tribute to Marie Jean Thomson.
+Shelter in our comfortable velvety surrounds for Martini Hour from 5pm-6pm daily.
+With five martinis to choose from, this is your time to relax and unwind without standing out.

 Think Gertrude Stein’s Paris salon, where Hemingway, Fitzgerald, Picasso, Banksy, Lennon and Bowie would comfortably rub shoulders while sharing trailblazing ideas and indulging and sipping on Martinis.